amolpujari/rmd/README.md

 ````
 === How To ===

-from admin, products, edit any product, and modify categories
+from admin, products -> edit any product -> and one can modify categories for any product

 === TBD ===